Stand Up (Ludacris song)

-The song made a reappearance in a commercial for the all-new 2019 Mercedes-Benz A Class Sedan that appeared during Super Bowl LIII on February 3, 2019.
+"Stand Up" topped the R&B/Hip-Hop singles chart for five weeks, and received a Grammy Award nomination for Best Rap Solo Performance at the 46th Annual Grammy Awards.
+The song appeared in a commercial for the all-new 2019 Mercedes-Benz A-Class Sedan that appeared during Super Bowl LIII on February 3, 2019.
 The commercial featured Ludacris himself performing the song at an opera, and also featured Wile E. Coyote and the Road Runner and Free Willy.